pivotal/docs-tap/app-sso/service-operators/issuer-uri-and-tls.hbs.md

-# Issuer URI & TLS
+# Issuer URI and TLS for AppSSO

+This topic tells you how to configure the issuer URI and TLS for Application Single Sign-On (commonly called AppSSO).

+## Overview

 An `AuthServer` entry point for its clients and their end-users is called _issuer URI_.
 AppSSO will template the issuer URI and create a TLS-enabled `Ingress` for it.
 For this purpose, your platform operator configures the domain name and template.
 Once you created and `AuthServer` you can find the actual URL in `.status.issuerURI`.

 You can configure whether and how to obtain a TLS certificate for the issuer URI by using `.spec.tls`.
 Unless TLS is deactivated, HTTPS is enforced.
 For example, requests for `http://` are redirected to `https://`.
 You can observe the TLS configuration in `.status.tls`.

 If AppSSO is installed with [a default issuer](../platform-operators/configuration.md#default_authserver_clusterissuer), you can omit `AuthServer.spec.tls` and a TLS certificate is obtained automatically.
 This is the recommended approach for TLS.